 Not So Different: The Red and Green Ajahs.
 Both have very strong feelings about men (though opposing).
 Both are dedicated to battle whilst the other Ajahs are more about politics or learning.
 Both are usually characterised by their arrogant, hot-tempered and not-so-pleasant members.
 And both of their purposes have a direct link to the fight against the Dark One.

 Nothing Is the Same Anymore: Even if the good guys win the Last Battle, the war will change everything.
 The Seanchan have reconquered about a third of the Westlands.
-Their practice of enslaving channelers will either lead to a brutal and nigh-unwinnable war for the locals or completely upend the social order in which Aes Sedai, Wise Ones, etc. are respected advisors at the very least.
+Their practice of enslaving channelers will either lead to a brutal war between them and the locals.
 But on the other hand, the protagonists hope that the revelation that sul'dam are all potential damane will upend the Seanchan's own practice of slavery.
 In addition, long-forgotten uses of the One Power like gateways and many others are returning and getting disseminated.
 Some completely new things have been discovered as well, including new ways to heal with the One Power, steam engines, and the idea of using gunpowder as a weapon.

 And simply put, The Dragon Reborn is a man who can channel.
 He will go insane and perpetrate World Sundering, unless (by some mercy) he manages to not survive the Last Battle.
 Winning will be better than losing, but not by much.
 Or so it's believed prior to Winter's Heart... and even after that, by many who simply deny the results of the events of that book.